<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

-In fact, the SANS’ institute’s 2020 threat hunting survey showed that 65% of organizations have threat hunting programs and that 29% of organizations plan to implement threat hunting practices over the next year1.
+The SANS institute’s 2020 threat hunting survey showed that 65% of organizations have threat hunting programs and that 29% of organizations plan to implement threat hunting practices over the next year.1

 Many companies support effective malware analysis programs with threat hunting programs, ensuring that they consistently identify active and benign threats across their environment.

-For example, In 2020, SolarWinds used ReversingLabs threat hunting tools.
-They located the active threats behind their supply chain attack which impacted 18,000 organizations and generated $40 million in damages2.
+For example, in 2020, SolarWinds used ReversingLabs threat hunting tools.
+It located the active threats behind the supply chain attack that had targeted it and that had impacted 18,000 organizations and generated $40 million in damages.2

 With malware analysis tools, this attack would have remained undetected for the foreseeable future, targeting more users and causing more damages to victims’ systems.

-Hypothesis driven methodologies - Reviewing abnormalities, formulating an educated guess, and reviewing data to validate whether potential threats should be investigated.
+This includes spotting abnormalities, formulating an educated guess about what caused them, and reviewing data to validate whether potential threats should be investigated.

-Reviewing attack indicators - Use threat intelligence platforms to find indicators of compromise or attack to research further.
+Threat intelligence platforms are used to find indicators of compromise or attack that should then be researched further.

-Study ML and AI based assessments - With machine learning, data is automatically reviewed and abnormal behaviors can be identified.
+With machine learning and artificial intelligence, data is automatically reviewed and abnormal behaviors can be identified.

 Threat hunting tools complement existing endpoint detection and response (EDR) tools by offering more complex and detailed analysis to discover suspicious behaviors and patterns that EDR tools cannot detect.